With a steady increase in popularity of Husky dogs, it is no surprise that hundreds of dogs have bred with this loyal and energetic breed.

 Despite their small size they can still destroy a door if left alone for long periods.
 They will also bark which can become problematic for some owners.

-Being an adorable ball of fluff, they are often described as a squatter husky who never grows up.
+Being an adorable fluffy dog, they are often described as a squatter husky who never grows up.

 Most Corgi mixes inherit the double coat which needs regular grooming.
 You will also need to invest in a good vacuum; you’ll be using it a lot!